sccbioinformatics/SCC_CSENS_docs/docs/index.md

 ```

-and then install eveything you need.
+and then install everything you need.
 For example Seurat v4:

 ```shell
 > update.packages(ask = FALSE, checkBuilt = TRUE)